iamaayushrivastava/Advanced-Compiler-Engg-With-LLVM/ArithmeticIntensity/README.md

 ### Overview

-The `arithmetic-intensity` pass provided here is designed to facilitate the calculation of arithmetic intensity.
+The `arithmetic-intensity` pass provided here facilitates the calculation of arithmetic intensity.
 Arithmetic intensity, expressed as the FLOP per Byte ratio (F/B), quantifies the ratio of floating-point operations to the total number of bytes of memory accessed by the processor cores.

 ### Functionality

-This LLVM pass operates by analyzing each function by determining both the total number of arithmetic operations (A) and memory access operations (B) and perform computation of A/B for each function to compute `arithmetic-intensity`.
+This LLVM pass operates by analyzing each function by determining the total number of arithmetic operations (A) and memory access operations (B) and performing the computation of A/B for each function to compute arithmetic intensity.

 In cases where functions contain loops (e.g., while, for, do-while), the pass also identifies the presence and characteristics of these loops.
 This identification process follows a structured approach outlined below.